AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 # Sharp Wave Ripple Dataset: Complete Column Documentation

 This document provides documentation for all data files in Campbell, Murphy 2025, including column descriptions, units, data types, and computational notes.
-Intended to describe the data itself in detail sufficient to run analyses with it.
+It is intended to describe the data itself in sufficient detail to run analyses with it.

 ## File Overview